 Additional blood testing usually includes bile acids levels.
 Bile acids are products of food metabolism.
-After an animal eats, the liver should process the bile acids found in food protein and excrete them out of the body.
+After an animal eats, the liver should process the bile acids found in food protein and excrete them.
 Bile acids are collected in the gall bladder and excreted into the intestine to then pass out of the body.
 If the liver can't function properly, bile acids are not excreted and build up in the body, eventually causing nausea and poor appetite.
 Bile acid levels tell us whether the liver can perform one of its major functions properly.
-Bilirubin levels are also measured.
-Bilirubin is the pigment in the hemoglobin that carries oxygen in red blood cells.
-The liver should recycle bilirubin, and when it can't, that too builds up to toxic levels and causes jaundice.